zachvalenta/jvns.ca/content/post/2017-03-20-blogging-principles.markdown

 I don't really write negative posts.
 I think negative posts are important and interesting and valuable but they are not generally what I write.

-(just from today, this [post "epoll is fundamentally broken"](https://idea.popcount.org/2017-03-20-epoll-is-fundamentally-broken-22/) is a very good read)
+(as for 'negative' posts I love -- just from today, this [post "epoll is fundamentally broken"](https://idea.popcount.org/2017-03-20-epoll-is-fundamentally-broken-22/) is a very good read)

 ### write for a past version of myself

-The easiet audience for me to write for is myself!
+The easiest audience for me to write for is myself!
 For example, yesterday I wrote a post about a tracing tool called ftrace.
 The reason I wrote it is that I was frustrated that I couldn't find a single post that explained what ftrace was and how to use it in a clear way.
 So I wrote the post that I wish I'd had when I was getting